hydrafusion/xllm/README.md

 ./target/release/xllm --init
 ```

 **Note**: The published crate on crates.io only includes basic Claude API functionality.
-For the full experience including the gRPC proxy server (`xllm-proxy`), you need to clone the repository.
+For the full experience including the TCP proxy server (`xllm-proxy`) with encryption, you need to clone the repository.

 ## Dev Mode